stanekTM/RX_nRF24L01_Telemetry_Motor_Servo/README.md

 RC receiver nRF24L01 with ATmega328P/16Mhz.
 Telemetry sends the monitored voltage A1 and RSSI to TX.

+The hardware includes a low-cost nRF24L01+ transceiver and an ATmega328P processor.
 The motor driver IC is based on MX1208, MX1508, MX1515, MX1616, MX1919 and others similar, which uses 4x PWM input control signals.

 The option to adjust the brake is included in the code.

 Other versions of the RX firmware include servo outputs.